larivierec/home-cluster/README.md

 Note: Add an entry to the BGP Neighbors table with the IP address of the Node you're adding.

+## Networking

+I use Tailscale on the router and another one inside the cluster.
+Both of them broadcasts my network and act as exit nodes for Tailscale clients.

+Router exit node
+Cluster exit node

+Having both isn't necessary because if you lose internet you won't be able to access either remotely.
+The difference is if i'm playing around with stuff inside the cluster and the cluster breaks, I may no longer be able to use the exit node in the cluster; The exit node inside the cluster is the main exit node.

+Having the ability to not put unnecessary strain on the router is the reason why i'm running 2 exit nodes + 2 subnet broadcasts.
+If I have internet access and the cluster explodes for whatever reason, at least, i'll still be able to access my network remotely.

 ## Cilium CNI - Note
 Be sure to set the Pod CIDR to the one you have chosen if you aren't using the k3s default. `10.42.0.0/16` Otherwise, you will more than likely have issues.